Sex Addicts Anonymous (SAA)

 What Is Sex Addicts Anonymous?

-Based on principles similar to those of Alcoholics Anonymous, SAA provides a supportive community for individuals seeking recovery from unhealthy patterns of sexual addiction.
+Based on principles similar to those of Alcoholics Anonymous, SAA provides a supportive community for individuals seeking recovery from unhealthy patterns of sexual behavior.

 SAA emphasizes anonymity to create a safe and confidential space where members can openly share their experiences without fear of judgment or stigma.